Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Method

 \subsection{Training Regime}

 In this section, we algorithmically describe our training setup.
 We relate each training phase to the principle equations in the main paper, but note that \cref{sec:more_det_met,crit-set} outline a more detailed version of these equations that were actually used.
+We note that during BC, we apply DAGGER \citep{ross2011reduction}, as per \Cref{alg:collect}, improving learning rates.
+For further details refer to \Cref{section:experimental_setup}.